eminentgu/MRPD/README.md

 # Multimodal Robust Prompt Distillation for 3D Point Cloud Models
+Official Code for Papaer in **AAAI2026 Multimodal Robust Prompt Distillation for 3D Point Cloud Models**

+Cheers!
+We have been accepted!

+Will update CKPTs soon, You can directly contact XiangGu2003@icloud.com XiangGu2003@connect.hku.hk if you have code-problems or just open issues here.
+I am glad to help.
+Meanwhile i am going to polish and update a more re-produceable version.

 This repository contains the official PyTorch implementation for the experiments in our paper, "Multimodal Robust Prompt Distillation for 3D Point Cloud Models".